-Though, as I mentioned above, modern kayak designs often tend to bleed into one and other for ease of reading, and to give you a good working knowledge of which kayaks are best for which activities, you can think of a kayak as having only one of the four basic hull designs.
+As I mentioned above, modern kayak designs often tend to bleed into one and other.
+So, for ease of reading and to give you a good working knowledge of which kayaks are best for which activities, you can think of a kayak as having only one of the four basic hull designs.

 The 4 basic hull designs of a kayak are as follows: